GaryBall/COMP0087_project/README.md

 This is the repo for the project "Coherence Improvement on Pre-Training Based Cooking Recipe Generation", by group 17053487.

+## How to start?

+We suggest you to watch our introduction video first, then

 ## What's in this github?
 1. Main project notebook
   - The main file is an example of our experiment, modified from the experiment of BART1+GRU